Kindly Myers Rocks Shimmery Gold Swimsuit In Hot New Instagram Snap: ‘What I’m Saying Is, Don’t Believe You’

 “Please believe that you’ve raised my spirits,” a second follower commented in addition to a single red heart emoji.

 “You are such a gorgeous lady!
-Kudos to you!,” another fan chimed in.
+Kudos to you!” another fan chimed in.

-Last week, The Inquisir shared that Myers slipped into something that was just as sexy but surprisingly not swimwear.
-That time, she sizzled in a matching bra and panty set that was ivory in color.
-Once again, her beautiful figure was on display as well as her belly button ring and the photo also earned the bombshell rave reviews.
+Last week, The Inquisitr shared that Myers slipped into something that was just as sexy but surprisingly not swimwear.
+For the update, she sizzled in a matching bra and panty set that was an ivory color.
+Once again, her beautiful figure was on display as well as her navel ring.
+The photo also earned the bombshell rave reviews.